LiberMall/Telegram-Cryptocurrency-Wallet-Libermall/README.md

-## TON Multifunctional Telegram Bot
+## TON Multifunctional Telegram Bot for Libermall

 TON Multifunctional Bot is an indispensable assistant for working with TON.
 From a convenient crypto wallet to direct integrations with NFT Marketplace and DEX, this bot is designed to bring the power of blockchain and decentralized finance directly into your messenger.